Coloring ideas for Crab

 Let’s give this cheerful crab a classic red or orange color, or make it playful with pink, purple, or even rainbow claws.
 The shell can be shiny red while the legs and claws can be a mix of colors.
 Use white and black for the eyes to make them pop.
 For the underwater background, color the sand yellow or light brown, seaweed green, coral in pink or purple, and the water in bright or deep blue.
 Add fun bubbles in pale blue or light gray!

-On the back of the page, why not try writing some fun facts about the crab, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the crab, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Crab?